 No disruptions at the moment

-- We are continuing to operate on a Business as usual basis.
-If you require any assistance please do not hesitate to contact your local customer service representative in East Asia, local page can be found here and for Oceania local page here.
+- If you require any assistance please do not hesitate to contact your local customer service representative in East Asia and Oceania

-- For faster BL release at destination, under the current COVID-19 conditions, we encourage customers to switch from OBL to SWB however; we do understand that this is not always possible.
+- For faster BL release at destination, we encourage customers to switch from OBL to SWB however; we do understand that this is not always possible.
 If any assistance is needed please reach out to your local customer service documentation team.

-- Many of our staff are now working back in office, and our contact center remains fully functioning throughout this period.
+- Many of our staff are back in office, and our contact center remains fully functioning.